Integrate PayPal payment gateway in Laravel

 </html>

-In the previous code, we send the order identifier through axios, for that, we use vite (remember that axios is installed by default in Laravel in the resources\js\bootstrap.js file).
+In the previous code, we send the order identifier using axios.
+For this, we use vite (remember that axios is installed by default in Laravel in the resources\js\bootstrap.js file).

 We create the controller and the route: